tchoo-oracle/jms-livelabs-staging-developer/java-management/sandbox-labs/introduction/introduction.md

 ## About Java Management Service

 Java Management Service (JMS) is a reporting and management infrastructure integrated with Oracle Cloud Infrastructure (OCI) Platform services to observe and manage your use of Java SE (on-premises or in the Cloud).
 Lifecycle Management (LCM) is a part of JMS's reporting and management infrastructure.
-JMS enables users to observe and manage the lifecycles of their Java SE runtimes (on-premises or in the Cloud) by performing LCM operations such as Removing Java Runtimes.
+JMS enables users to observe and manage the lifecycles of their Java SE Runtimes (on-premises or in the Cloud) by performing LCM operations such as Installing and Removing Java Runtimes.

 Watch the video below for an introduction to Java Management Service and a brief demo.